noefernandes/b2bit-app/README.md

 | TailWind | :white_check_mark: |
 | Deploy | :white_check_mark: |

+About the tests:

+- Unit tests were performed using the library Vitest, while e2e and component tests were performed using Cypress.
+- A github actions pipeline runs the application build and testing process with each push.

+The application is deployed to Vercel with each push.

 ## Functional requirements

 ### 1. As a user, I want to have a sign in page, so I can have access to my profile